0xJohnnyboy/spider-query-builder/docs/docs.md

 ## Usage
 Get a properly formatted query for your API platform backend by using **SpdrQueryBuilder** and its methods.
 This library helps you type and validate your query for basic filters.
-Some of them like "Boolean" or "Numeric" can be done with `SpdrSearch` since they have the same format.
+Some of them like "Boolean" or "Numeric" can be done with `Search` since they have the same format.

-You can easily build your own types by extending `SpdrParam`, or by implementing `SpdrParamInterface`.
+You can easily build your own types by extending `Spdr`, or by implementing `SpdrParamInterface`.
 Like if you need ElasticSearch specific filters or else.

 All the following examples are using a new instance of the **SpdrQueryBuilder**.